-I only collect information that helps me deliver a better service and experience for you when browsing this site, reading my content, and engaging with my products.
+We only collect information that helps us deliver a better service and experience for you when browsing this site.

 - We don’t ask you for personal information unless it’s strictly needed.

 - We don’t ask for any more than data than what it’s strictly necessary to carry our duty or provide you with the service you requested yourself